Connecton/vpn-apps/apps/android/README.md

 - `armeabi-v7a`: For older and some mid-range devices (Huawei, Xiaomi, etc.).
 - `x86` & `x86_64`: For very old Android devices.

-We recommend joining to the v2ray [Telegram Releases Channel](https://t.me/github_2dust) to stay up-to-date with the latest releases.
+We recommend joining to the [v2rayNG Telegram Releases Channel](https://t.me/github_2dust) to stay up-to-date with the latest releases.